 The downsides are their complexity, cost, vibration, and also the danger of their large spinning blades.
 While a multi-rotor prop can certainly leave you with a bad scar, it is unlikely to do much more than that.
 The long sharp blades of a heli can cause more serious damage if you get in their way, and there have been a number of fatalities from RC hobby and drone helicopters.

 In terms of difficulty, single-rotor heli drones lie somewhere between multi-rotors and fixed-wing aircraft.
 On one hand they can hover on the spot, so it is possible to start easy and work your way up, but on the other hand, they aren’t as stable or forgiving in the event of a bad landing, and they also require a lot of maintenance and care due to their mechanical complexity.

 Merging the benefits of fixed-wing UAVs with the ability to hover is a new category of hybrids which can also take off and land vertically.

 There are various types under development, some of which are basically just existing fixed-wing designs with vertical lift motors bolted on.
-Others are ‘tail sitter’ aircraft which look like a regular plane but rest on their tails on the ground, pointing straight up for take off before pitching over to fly normally, or ‘tilt rotor’ types where the rotors or even the whole wing with propellers attached can swivel from pointing upwards for takeoff to pointing horizontally for forward flight.
+Others are ‘tail sitter’ aircraft which look like a regular plane but rest on their tails on the ground, pointing straight up for take off before pitching over to fly normally, or ‘tilt-rotor’ types where the rotors or even the whole wing with propellers attached can swivel from pointing upwards for takeoff to pointing horizontally for forwarding flight.

-There are only a handful of hybrid fixed-wing aircraft currently on the market, but you can expect this to be a much more popular option in the coming years as the technology is perfected.
-One example getting a lot of attention is Amazon’s Prime Air delivery drone shown here.
+There is only a handful of hybrid fixed-wing aircraft currently on the market, but you can expect this to be a much more popular option in the coming years as the technology is perfected.
+One example of getting a lot of attention is Amazon’s Prime Air delivery drone shown here.

 Pros and Cons Table